Ainhoa-Urtasun/HOHR-Project/README.md

 ### Operators
 ***
 ## Task 6
-* Objective: Make your work public
+* Objective: Give visibility to your project
 ***
 Create a web page on GitHub to publish your work